About Us

 • Full Inclusion: To support the full social and economic inclusion for job seekers experiencing disability.

-Click on the button below to learn more about all 9 Guiding Principles of supported employment which can support your facilitation practices.
+Click the button below to download a resource that explores all of the 9 Guiding Principles of supported employment.
+Download link opens in new tab.

 Experience Stories

 MentorAbility Experiences are stories shared by mentees, mentors, or facilitators that highlight the impact of the initiative.
-Each MentorAbility Experience shows how a mentor and a mentee come together through a mentorship experience offered via a local supported employment service provider that’s part of the MentorAbility Canada network.
+Each MentorAbility Experience shows how a mentor and a mentee come together through a mentorship experience which is facilitated by a local supported employment service provider who is a part of the MentorAbility network.

-To read about MentorAbility mentorships, please review our collection of shared experience stories.
+To read about mentorships across Canada, click on the button below to review our collection of shared experience stories.

-Now that you’re more familiar with the MentorAbility initiative, the participants, supported employment, and MentorAbility mentorships, please head over to “The Facilitator Role” page to learn more about:
+Now that you’re more familiar with MentorAbility, its various participants, and its foundation of supported employment, you can head over to “The Facilitator Role” page to learn more about:

 • training, and